The Permit to Work (PtW) system allows you to apply to work on the Christchurch Wastewater Treatment Plant (CWTP).

 CWTP permits are held by the Council and are distributed to all staff at CWTP.
 The permit information helps CWTP staff to complete any process reconfigurations and equipment isolations, know who to contact, and ensure that all people at CWTP go home safe and well.
 The maintenance contractor can use them to know what is happening, whom to contact and to ensure the safety of staff on-site.

 CWTP permits also notify the applicant of any special conditions and precautions they should take in doing the work to ensure that the CWTP continues to function correctly and safely.

 Before submitting the permit to work application, you may also require an approved automation change request(external link) if the work involves electrical work, automation, SCADA, control systems, calibration or instrumentation.
 A permit-to-work application requiring this work will not be processed without an approved automation change request.

 Contractors wishing to carry out any work in the CWTP process areas, or any high-risk activities at CWTP.

 Subcontractors, please note that all CWTP permit-to-work applications must be submitted by the Head Contractor.

 Use the below to help identify any risks associated with your activities and whether a permit is required.

-A Permit to Work is mandatory where a yes has been listed in the PTW required column.
-Where a to be confirmed is indicated the Permit Receiver and Permit Issuer must discuss controls with the permit issuer to determine if a permit is required.
+A Permit to Work (PTW) is mandatory where a yes has been listed in the PTW required column.
+Where 'To be confirmed' is noted the permit receiver and permit issuer must discuss controls with the permit issuer to determine if a permit is required.

 |Confined space permit to work||PTW required||PTW required and notify Mahi Haumaru Aotearoa (Worksafe)|